reverentgeek/node-weight-tracker/docs/blog-post.md

 ## Create Your Node.js Project

 Let's dive straight into creating the Node.js project.
-Open your terminal or command prompt.
-Change to the folder where you store projects, and create a new folder for this project.
+Open your terminal or command prompt, change to the folder where you store projects, and create a new folder for this project.

 ```sh
 mkdir node-weight-tracker